 - 3.5.1 This indicator monitors the existence of regular markets in the town centre. - 3.5.2 Markets, like events, can be a major motivating factor for people to come to a town centre.
-The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.5.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.5.4 The National Market Trade Federation (NMTF) has no record of any NMTF recognised markets being held in Newent. - 3.5.5 It should however be noted that there is a market in the square on a Thursday and a Farmers Market on a Friday morning at the Memorial Hall.
+The presence of a regular (albeit temporary) traditional market can add diversity to the retail offer of a town centre and can act as a catalyst for other more specialist markets to come to the area, including farmers' markets, artisan markets, continental markets, Christmas markets, night markets, etc. - 3.5.3 All of this can contribute to the area's diversity of offer, satisfy a wider range of needs and attract local residents as well as visitors from a growing catchment area. - 3.5.4 The National Market Trade Federation (NMTF) has no record of any NMTF recognised markets being held in Newent.

+3.5.5 It should however be noted that currently there is a sole market trader selling a wide range of items in the square on a Thursday and a Farmers Market on a Friday morning at the Memorial Hall.